 I think it important now to return to the question – are our attempts at invasive species removal (especially by chemical means) working against the remedial processes of mother nature?
 Are we letting our ‘feelings’ get in the way of even contemplating such an idea?

 I’ve noticed that many see invasive plants as a metaphor for Western occupation – just as we colonised the First Peoples, the plants we brought with us – are destroying the land.
 Many believe, as I do, that protecting indigenous species is an important way of restoring some of the damage we’ve done.

 But Scott makes the point that “the very words alien, noxious, invasive, aggressive, harmful, disruptive, choking, villainous” have created an emotional dichotomy of native plants versus an exotic one and a “good” plant versus a “bad” one…and it “cannot describe a scientific, ecological understanding of plant dynamics within complex ecosystems…and it leaves no room for the changing expressions of nature that have been evolving the genetics of biosystems and Earth’s inhabitants for eons.”

-I’m not advocating that we all of a sudden let nature “go wild”.
+I’m not advocating that we let nature “go wild”.
 I fully acknowledge the importance of restoring traditional foods and medicines like Camas.
 I realise too that we are dealing with new “invaders” not found in pre-colonization landscapes.
 But my hope is that by merging indigenous ways of plant cultivation with non-toxic methods of invasive plant control (as suggested in Tao Orion’s book Beyond The War on Invasive Species: A Permaculture Approach to Ecosystem Restoration) we might find new, less toxic ways of dealing with invasives.
 (More on this in a future post.)